Here’s a simple pie recipe using frozen berries. It’s a quick and easy dessert that can be used with all of your favourite frozen fruits or berries.

 Berry Pie using Frozen Fruit

 Here is a simple pie recipe using frozen berries.
 This is a quick and easy dessert that can be used with all of your favourite fruits or berries.
-For a deep-dish pie double the pastry recipe (you may need to add extra fruit too).
-For a small pie, you can get away with a one pastry recipe.
+For a deep-dish pie double the pastry recipe (you will need to add extra fruit).
+For a small pie, you can get away with a single pastry recipe.

 - Prep Time: 50 mins